Unsafe clothing for children in car seats

 - Start the car and get the heating on before getting children in.

-- Place a blanket over your child in their car seat - this can then be removed to prevent overheating.
+- Place a blanket over your child in their car seat - this can then be removed to prevent overheating - or use the Ponko Car Seat Blanket.

 - Your child should be dressed in ‘indoor clothes’ for the car, think thin layers rather than thick bulky clothing.